evelyncy96/Causal-Analysis-Practice---ROI-measurement-on-sponsored-Ads/README.md

 # Causal-Inference : ROI-measurement-on-sponsored-Ads

-**Project Goal**: We used Difference-In-Difference techniques to check whether there is causal affect between sponsored search ads and Organic clicks on Google search platform.
+**Project Goal**: Check whether there is causal effect between sponsored search ads and organic clicks on Google search platform using Difference-In-Difference techniques.

 **Features**
 * **platform**: Search platform where the ads were released